 Unfortunately, the modern world and the current human mind create a sort of tension that was likely not present in the ancient consciousness or the minds of our evolutionary ancestors.
 The same large and complex brains that have allowed us to develop modern society create monsters within our own minds.
 Today’s rational mind is still intrinsically connected to the ancient stress management system, but now we have to deal with psychological stress in a manner that was not once the case, even in the relatively recent past.

-Psychological Stress and Physical Stress are connected by the same response systems, and the complex and sometimes overwhelming society that we live in today can create overwhelming mental stress, leading to major issues related to Chronic Stress.
+Psychological Stress and Physical Stress are connected by the same response systems, and the complex and sometimes overwhelming society that we live in today can create overwhelming mental stress, leading to significant issues related to Chronic Stress.

 As previously mentioned, hormones like Cortisol are intended to help with immediate stressors, to return us to a state of more natural balance.
-Our bodies are simply not designed to handle chronic stress well, which leads to a variety of health issues, including Testosterone Deficiency.
+Our bodies are just not designed to handle chronic stress well, which leads to a variety of health issues, including Testosterone Deficiency.

 In the modern world, we rarely experience the sort of stressful spikes that were once commonplace, but we now have to deal with a constant pounding from a host of different, minor forms of stress, which all deplete our capacity to produce beneficial hormones, while also impairing psychological and physical well-being.

-How Are Cortisol and Testosterone Linked?
+How are Cortisol and Testosterone Linked?

 In an ideal system, our bodies have plenty of the core components necessary to produce optimal levels of Testosterone and Cortisol to help men function at their peak.
 Unfortunately, chronic stress creates an imbalanced system which favors Cortisol over Testosterone.
-Your body is constantly primed to deal with stress, and it spends more energy producing Cortisol than it does Testosterone.
+Your body is continuously primed to deal with stress, and it spends more energy producing Cortisol than it does Testosterone.
 Cortisol belongs to a group of hormones called Catabolic Hormones, meaning that they tear your body down in the long term to benefit you in the short term.
 Testosterone belongs to the class of Anabolic Hormones, designed to promote long-term health and function.
 Anabolic Hormones help your body build and rehabilitate.

-Cortisol is Not the Enemy—Unresolved Stress is the Enemy
+Cortisol is Not the Enemy — Unresolved Stress is the Enemy

 By managing stress and keeping Cortisol production at a reasonable level, we can encourage amplified Testosterone Production while also promoting a healthier mindset and lifestyle.
-Though Testosterone is associated with masculinity, bravado, and confidence, it’s also associated with peace of mind and can be promoted through mindful mediation and other relaxation techniques.
+Though Testosterone is associated with masculinity, bravado, and confidence, it’s also associated with peace of mind and can be promoted through mindful meditation and other relaxation techniques.

 How Can I Learn How to Relax?